serwist/serwist/.changeset/tame-apples-agree.md

 chore(next): renamed `cacheOnFrontEndNav` to `cacheOnNavigation`

-- I intended to make this breaking change in 8.0.0, but forgot.
-To clarify, generally, we avoids abbreviations (except for acronyms) when naming our APIs.
+- Generally, we avoid using abbreviations (except for acronyms) to name Serwist's APIs.

 - To migrate, simply replace `cacheOnFrontEndNav` with `cacheOnNavigation`:

   - Old: